 Hi!
-My name is Ajda, I am from a beautiful country in central Europe Slovenia, and I am currently in my second year of studying Cognitive Science (Humanities) at University of Edinburgh.
-I am enjoying it very much.
-In this blog post I want to tell you my story of getting here and hopefully inspire you to be brave in achieving your dreams!
-I have started thinking about studying abroad at the end of primary school (in Slovenia that would… Read moreMy Edinburgh story – how did I get to where I am now?
+My name is Ajda, I am from a beautiful country in central Europe, Slovenia.
+I’m in my second year of studying Cognitive Science (MA) at University of Edinburgh and enjoying it very much.
+Let me tell you my story of getting here and hopefully inspire you to be brave in achieving your dreams!
+The idea of studying abroad came to mind at the end of primary school: in Slovenia that’s when you are about 14 years old.
+Starting the International Baccalaureate Diploma programme,… Read moreMy Edinburgh story – how did I get to where I am now?

 So I just finished my dissertation in Psychology – I designed a psychological experiment, tested it on volunteers, analysed and interpreted the data, and wrote 7,100 words about it.
 It was really hard, definitely the most difficult academic assignment I’ve ever done.
 If I had tried to do something like this in first year, I would have failed miserably.
 But I’ve had a lot of practice writing research essays for Psychology, and I don’t think it went to badly.
 I’m… Read moreCitation: Tips From the Other Side, Part 1